bmuschko/gradle-clover-plugin/README.md

 See [Using Coverage Contexts](http://confluence.atlassian.com/display/CLOVER/Using+Coverage+Contexts).
 By default no filter is applied.

+Furthermore, within `clover` you can define compiler settings which will be passed to java and groovyc upon compilation of instrumented sources.
+This is useful when specific compiler settings have been set on the main Java/Groovy compiler for your buildscript and need to be carried over to the compilation of the instrumented sources.
+These are held within a closure named  `compiler`.

+* `encoding`: The (optional) encoding name.
+If not provided, the platform default according to the JVM will be used.
+See [java.nio.charset.StandardCharsets](http://docs.oracle.com/javase/8/docs/api/java/nio/charset/StandardCharsets.html) for a full list of charsets.
+* `executable`: The (optional) javac executable to use, should be an absolute file.

 The Clover plugin defines the following convention properties in the `clover` closure:

 ### Example